sapountzis/Unslop-Releases/README.md

 ---

-**Unslop** is a local-first browser extension that restores the social web to a human scale.
+**Unslop** is a browser extension that restores the social web to a human scale.
 It silently filters algorithmic noise, engagement bait, and AI-generated slop from your feeds, leaving only the signal.

 > [!NOTE]
 > **Early Access**: Currently available for LinkedIn.
 X (Twitter) and Reddit support is in active development.